gabrielantonyxaviour/robin/README.md

 Web3 education shouldn't feel like studying for an exam.
 It should feel like going on an adventure with a knowledgeable friend.
 With RobinX, every day brings a new story, a new challenge, and a new opportunity to grow your Web3 expertise while earning rewards.

 Ready to start your journey?
-Find us on X [@RobinX] and join a community of learners who are exploring Web3 one quest at a time.
+Find us on [X](https://x.com/EduRobinX) and join a community of learners who are exploring Web3 one quest at a time.

 Built with ❤️ by [Gabriel](https://x.com/gabrielaxyeth)